Updated on Mar 15, 2022

 The Shure SM7B is easily the best microphone for vocals, thanks to the superior engineering done by Shure.
 It's no surprise that a microphone as versatile and powerful as this one is also one of the best ASMR microphones on the market.
 When it comes to anything vocal-related, the Shure SM7B is shure to find its way into the conversation, as the balanced frequencies on this microphone blow most others straight out of the water!

 For a microphone that’s generally found for under $100, the Audio-Technica AT2005USB has incredible quality for vocal applications, whether it be podcasts or ASMR.
-The cardioid pattern protects your recordings from unwanted sounds out of the sides & rear while the low-mass diaphragm offers excellent frequency response for pristine audio depth.
+The cardioid pattern protects your recordings from unwanted sounds out of the sides & rear, while the low-mass diaphragm offers excellent frequency response for pristine audio depth.

 The Samson Go is the most budget-friendly option on this list, and thanks to the small size, the most travel-friendly as well.
 I love Samson microphones, and with the high sensitivity you get from the "Go" model, it makes for such a powerful ASMR microphone.
-Don’t be put off by the massive visual difference between this little mic & the others on this list.
-The Samson Go is small but powerful, and we specifically tested ASMR recordings on it before including on our list.
+Don't be put off by the massive visual difference between this little mic & the others on this list.
+The Samson Go is small but powerful, and we specifically tested ASMR recordings on it before including it on our list.

 One of the first notable features about the Samson Go is that they offer both Cardioid & Omnidirectional pattern modes, the first of which capture audio through the front & the second which captures audio from all angles.
 This versatility will allow you to experiment and find the best settings for your ASMR audio.